Addy81/lrg_project/README.md

 Check when strand is reversed - is it base inclusive? half or full indexed?
 Check whether because the exon start/stops are reversed so its small/big, that this doesnt mess up exon numbering - should they be reversed 40-1 instead of 1-40 in myh7? windows compatibility - fwd/back slashes (eg in tests) - swap out?
+If LRG_384 passed as arg, doesn;t ask for flanking region or whole introns Change maximum flank size to greater than 5000?